The effects of dispersion damping and three-body interactions for accurate layered-material exfoliation energies: Results and Discussion

 \section{Results and Discussion}

 Full tables of the computed exfoliation energies and $c$ lattice parameters for the LM26 benchmark are included in the ESI.
 Table~\ref{tab:maes} summarises the exfoliation-energy results; it contains the mean absolute errors (MAE) and mean errors (ME) for all functional/basis/dispersion correction combinations considered.
 An analogous table for the MAEs and MEs in $c$ lattice parameters is also given in the ESI.
-Finally, Figure~\ref{fig:paw_exfol_c} shows scatter plots of exfoliation-energy errors versus the lattice-parameter errors, for the case of the planewave/PAW calculations only, as these are most reflective of the basis-set limit.
+Finally, Figure~\ref{fig:paw_exfol_c} shows scatter plots of the exfoliation-energy errors versus the lattice-parameter errors, for the case of the planewave/PAW calculations only, as these are most reflective of the basis-set limit.
 Analogous plots using the NAO-basis data are, again, shown in the ESI.

-Beginning with the dispersion-uncorrected GGA functionals, the results are consistent with previous works\cite{rydberg2003van,bjorkman2012we} and all are shown to underbind severely, as expected from the lack of dispersion.
+Beginning with the dispersion-uncorrected GGA functionals, all are shown to underbind severely, as expected \cite{rydberg2003van,bjorkman2012we} from the lack of dispersion.
 While the LDA gives reasonably accurate exfoliation energies, it underestimates the $c$ lattice parameters, as shown in Figure~\ref{fig:paw_exfol_c}.
 The good performance for exfoliation energies is the result of fortuitous error cancellation between the overbinding nature of the LDA's exchange functional and its neglect of London dispersion physics.
 Overall, the ordering of the exfoliation energy errors in Table~\ref{tab:maes} (viz.\ revPBE $>$ B86b $>$ PBE $>$ PBEsol $>$ LDA) matches the ordering of the exchange enhancement factors of these functionals for moderate to large reduced density gradients.\cite{price2021requirements}

 The D3 results obtained here are also consistent with previous works.\cite{tawfik2018evaluation,otero2020asymptotic,emrem2022london} GGA functionals paired with any of the D3 corrections give exfoliation energies that are consistently too large in magnitude, indicating overbinding.
 It was argued previously that this was due to overestimation of the dispersion coefficients by the D3 method.\cite{otero2020asymptotic} Only PBE-D3(0)+ATM gives exfoliation energies approaching the target accuracy of errors $<$ ca.\ 5 meV/\AA$^2$,\cite{otero2020asymptotic} as noted by Emrem \textit{et al.}\cite{emrem2022london} However, for prediction of the $c$ lattice parameters, all D3-corrected functionals perform reasonably well, except for revPBE-D3(BJ) with or without ATM terms.
 These results align with previous literature,\cite{tawfik2018evaluation,otero2020asymptotic,emrem2022london} which found that asymptotic dispersion schemes are generally accurate for geometric quantities.